Tgithinji/alx-backend-javascript/README.md

-# 0x00.
-ES6 Basics
+# ALX Backend JavaScript

-This folder contains solutions to tasks from ALX backend specialization
+This folder contains solutions to tasks from ALX backend specialization javaScript part